-In a first set of experiments, bacteria were exposed to flows over a constant distance in a straight microchannel of length $L = \SI{45}{\milli\meter}$.
-The injection flow rate $Q$ was varied in order to regulate the mean shear rate $\dot{\gamma} = 2Q/w^3$~\cite{30figueroa2015}.
-Since to increase $\dot{\gamma}$ the flow rate was increased, the time for which the microorganisms were sheared varied in each case, decreasing for increasing $\dot \gamma$.
+In the first set of experiments, bacteria were exposed to flows over a constant distance in a straight microchannel of length $L = \SI{45}{\milli\meter}$.
+The injection flow rate $Q$ was varied to regulate the mean shear rate~\cite{30figueroa2015} $\dot{\gamma} = 2Q/w^3$.
+Since the flow rate was increased to increase $\dot{\gamma}$, the time for which the microorganisms were sheared varied in each case, decreasing for increasing $\dot \gamma$.

-In the second set of experiments, the samples were sheared in microchannels of different lengths, which were designed for each target average shear rate in order to maintain a constant shear time, as explained next.
+In the second set of experiments, the samples were sheared in microchannels of different lengths, designed for each target average shear rate to maintain a constant shear time, as explained next.
 The shearing time depends on the flow as $t_s = w^2 L/Q$, which in terms of the mean shear rate is $t_s = 2 L/(\dot{\gamma} w)$.
-Thus, in order to maintain a constant shear time $t_s$, the length of the microchannel had to be proportional to the desired $\dot \gamma$.
+Thus, to maintain a constant shear time $t_s$, the microchannel length had to be proportional to the desired $\dot \gamma$.
 The shearing time was fixed at $t_s = \SI{60}{\second}$, and the microchannel lengths were adjusted accordingly.

-A summary of experimental condition, i.e., mean shear rates $\dot{\gamma}$, channel lengths $L$, injection flow rates $Q$ and shearing times $t_s$, are shown in Tab.~\ref{tab: constant shearing time}.
-Note that the maximum shear rate that we could attain in the experiments with constant shearing time was lower than in the experiments with constant shearing distance.
+A summary of experimental condition, i.e., mean shear rates $\dot{\gamma}$, channel lengths $L$, injection flow rates $Q$, and shearing times $t_s$, are shown in Tab.~\ref{tab: constant shearing time}.
+Note that the maximum shear rate we could attain in the experiments with constant shearing time was lower than in the experiments with constant shearing distance.
 The limitation was technical: the longest channel was over \SI{2}{\meter} in length, requiring a very high pressure for its operation.
-For longer channel lengths the tubing used for injection did not withstand such high operating pressures and disconnected from the microchannels.
+For longer channel lengths, the tubing used for injection did not withstand such high operating pressures and unplugged from the microchannels.

-For the control $\dot{\gamma}_0 = 0$, the motility was measured directly in the cylindrical microfluidic cavity without exposing bacteria to flow.
+For the control $\dot{\gamma}_0 = 0$, the motility was measured directly in a cylindrical microfluidic cavity without exposing bacteria to flow.